-And we couldn’t agree more with these lines by Piyush mishra.
+And we couldn’t agree more with these lines by Piyush Mishra.
 In this world of technology, we are forgetting our favorite mates i.e Books, no complaints and no demands.
-They accompany us in a long journey, a bad mood or a lazy day.
+They accompany us on a long journey, a bad mood or a lazy day.

 1. Train to Pakistan by Khushwant Singh

 The book recounts the partition of India in 1947.
 Khushwant Singh talks in this book talk about a village Mano Majro, situated on the border of India and Pakistan.
 He described that how a loving and peacefully community turns into one driven by hatred.
 The book also has been adapted into a film of the same name.

 2. Interpreter of Maladies by Jhumpa Lahiri

 It is a collection of 9 stories based on the lives of Indians and Indian Americans who are between the two cultures.
 It was published in 1999 and won Pulitzer prize for fiction and Hemingway foundation/Pen award in 2000 and has sold over 15 million copy all over the world.